Aurecon delivers engineering services for Hong Kong’s largest carrier and cloud-neutral data centre

 A key challenge for the design team was to optimise the overall energy consumption of the completed facility.
-To address this, Aurecon’s designers implemented energy-saving features such as partial and full waterside free cooling, elevated chilled water temperature with 17°C supply temperature and 25°C return temperature configuration.
+To address this, Aurecon’s designers implemented energy-saving features such as partial and full waterside free cooling, and an elevated chilled water temperature with 17°C supply temperature and 25°C return temperature configuration.

-Global Switch Hong Kong is one of the largest data centres with an overall installed power capacity of 100 MVA in Asia and will also be the first data centre in Hong Kong with a DRUPS in IP Ring configuration.
+Global Switch Hong Kong is one of the largest data centres in Asia with an overall installed power capacity of 100 MVA and is also the first data centre in Hong Kong with a DRUPS in IP Ring configuration.
 One of the major challenges we overcame was to liaise with the local power authority to seek authority of the DRUPS scheme.

 Aurecon’s data centre experience in Sydney and technical know-how was leveraged for the project, which allowed the team to display its strong hands-on experience in the use of DRUPS with IP configuration.
 This meant that Aurecon was able to advise and assist the client with final equipment selection, module sizing and designing of all MEP services.

-Lam said, “The combination of Gammon Construction and Aurecon is an advantageous partnership as both parties have worked successfully with Global Switch in different locations.
-In addition, Global Switch was impressed by the strong and collaborative relationship between Aurecon’s Asia and Australian offices.”
+The combination of Gammon Construction and Aurecon was an advantageous partnership as both parties have worked successfully with Global Switch in different locations.
+In addition, Global Switch was impressed by the strong and collaborative relationship between Aurecon’s Asia and Australian offices.